NitroGuy10/RoundUp/README.md

 ## Quirks

 RoundUp isn't perfect.
-Here are a list of some of its known quirks.
+Here is a list of some of its known quirks.

-- On Windows, folders with names starting with '.' are ignored (i.e. not copied or traversed into) because permission is always denied.
+- On Windows, folders with names starting with '.' are ignored (i.e., not copied or traversed into) because permission is always denied.
   I don't know if this is a bug or a feature with shutil.
 - Folders named "__MACOSX" are also ignored for the same reason.
 - RoundUp handles duplicate file names a bit weirdly.
 If a duplicate of an already-copied file is found, the duplicate will be copied as "(1)filename".